gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the domain controller VM, click Start and look for the folder Windows Administrative Tools, then click the dropdown > open Active Directory Users and Computers > right click mydomain.com > go to new and select Organizational Unit  and name it “EMPLOYEES” > and select ok > now repeat the previous step this time naming it “_ADMINS” > click the _ADMINS folder then right click the white area and choose new then user > create a user (Name, Last Name, and User login name) then click next set password and check the box Password never expires (for the tutorial) > click next and finish
+In the domain controller VM, click Start and look for the folder Windows Administrative Tools, then click the dropdown > open Active Directory Users and Computers > right click mydomain.com > go to new and select Organizational Unit  and name it “_EMPLOYEES” > and select ok > now repeat the previous step this time naming it “_ADMINS” > click the _ADMINS folder then right click the white area to the right and choose new then user > create a user (Name, Last Name, and User logon name) then click next set password and check the box Password never expires (for the tutorial) > click next and finish
 </p>
 <br />